Wondering what the essentials of KYC are? Here’s an exhaustive guide to Know Your Customers that you shouldn’t miss.

 - AML: Anti-money Laundering Law

 - TF: Terrorist Financing

-Complying with KYC is the means to combat money laundering schemes and ensure an account holder is real and isn’t anonymous, fictitious, i.e., the benami of an individual.
+Complying with KYC is the means to combat money laundering schemes and ensure an account holder is genuine and isn’t anonymous, or fictitious, i.e., the benami of an individual.

 Well, the institution can get into serious trouble if they end up business-ing with a money launderer or terrorist.
 Possible fines(huge ones, mind you!), damage to reputation, losses, and sanctions are some of the things that can consequently come along.
 Phew, rather not!

-It turns out when you’re dealing with money, there’s little room for error.
-Well, strike that, there’s none!
+It turns out that when you’re dealing with money, there’s little room for error.
+Well, strike that.
+There’s none!

 What is the Difference between KYB & KYCC?